-8. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT is required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
-DEFENDANT requires PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they are under DEFENDANT's control.
-DEFENDANT consistently requires PLAINTIFF and the CALIFORNIA CLASS Members to work off the clock without paying them for all the time they performed post-shift duties, specifically by failing to provide enough labor hours to accomplish all the job tasks that DEFENDANT expected PLAINTIFF and CALIFORNIA CLASS Members to complete on a daily and/or weekly basis.
-DEFENDANT only pays PLAINTIFF and other CALIFORNIA CLASS Members based on their work scheduled and not based on the time that these employees actually work for DEFENDANT.
-Moreover, DEFENDANT requires PLAINTIFF to work while clocked out during what is supposed to be PLAINTIFF's off-duty meal break.
-PLAINTIFF is from time to time interrupted by work assignments, including answering service calls from customers.
-Indeed there are many days where PLAINTIFF does not even receive a partial lunch.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeit minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
+8. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFF and CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+DEFENDANT required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANT's control.
+Specifically, DEFENDANT required PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF's off-duty meal break.
+Indeed there were many days where PLAINTIFF did not even receive a partial lunch.
+As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
 DEFENDANT's uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANT's business records.

-9. During the CALIFORNIA CLASS PERIOD, DEFENDANT does not have in place an immutable timekeeping system to accurately record and pay PLAINTIFF and other CALIFORNIA CLASS Members for the actual time these employees worked each day, including overtime hours.
-As a result, DEFENDANT is able to and did in fact systematically, unlawfully, and unilaterally alter the time recorded in DEFENDANT's timekeeping system for PLAINTIFF and the members of the CALIFORNIA CLASS in order to avoid paying these employees the applicable overtime compensation for overtime worked and to avoid paying these employees for missed meal breaks.
-Moreover, DEFENDANT's uniform business practice requires PLAINTIFF and CALIFORNIA CLASS Members to clock out of DEFENDANT's timekeeping system to stay within the allotted hours and continue to work off the clock.
-Faced with discipline, including termination, if they do not work off the clock in order to complete
+- 9. During the CALIFORNIA CLASS PERIOD, DEFENDANT did not have in place an immutable timekeeping system to accurately record and pay PLAINTIFF and other CALIFORNIA CLASS Members for the actual time these employees worked each day, including overtime hours.
+As a result DEFENDANT was able to and did in fact systematically, unlawfully, and unilaterally alter the time recorded in DEFENDANT's timekeeping system for PLAINTIFF and the members of the CALIFORNIA CLASS in order to avoid paying these employees the applicable overtime compensation for overtime worked and to avoid paying these employees for missed meal breaks.
+As a result, PLAINTIFF and other CALIFORNIA CLASS Members forfeited time worked by regularly working without their time being accurately recorded and without compensation at the applicable overtime rates. - 10.
+The mutability of the timekeeping system also allowed DEFENDANT to alter employee time records by recording fictitious thirty (30) minute meal breaks in DEFENDANT's timekeeping system so as to create the appearance that PLAINTIFF and other CALIFORNIA CLASS Members clocked out for a thirty (30) minute meal break when in fact the employees were not at all times provided an off-duty meal break.

-2.7 28 their assigned duties for DEFENDANT, PLAINTIFF and the CALIFORNIA CLASS Members are compelled by DEFENDANT's allocation policy to work off the clock.
-As a result, PLAINTIFF and the CALIFORNIA CLASS Members forfeit hours worked by regularly working after the end of their scheduled shift after clocking out without their time worked on post-shift duties being accurately recorded and without compensation being paid for all time worked at the correct overtime rates.
-Thus, PLAINTIFF and other CALIFORNIA CLASS Members forfeit time worked by regularly working without their time being accurately recorded and without compensation at the applicable overtime rates.

-10. The mutability of the timekeeping system also allows DEFENDANT to alter employee time records by recording fictitious thirty (30) minute meal breaks in DEFENDANT's timekeeping system so as to create the appearance that PLAINTIFF and other CALIFORNIA CLASS Members clocked out for a thirty (30) minute meal break when in fact the employees are not at all times provided an off-duty meal break.
 This practice is a direct result of DEFENDANT's uniform policy and practice of denying employees uninterrupted thirty (30) minute off-duty meal breaks each day or otherwise compensate them for missed meal breaks.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members are also from time to time unable to take thirty (30) minute off duty meal breaks and are not fully relieved of duty for their meal periods.
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were also from time to time unable to take thirty (30) minute off duty meal breaks and were not fully relieved of duty for their meal periods.
 PLAINTIFF and other CALIFORNIA CLASS Members were required to perform work as ordered by DEFENDANT for more than five (5) hours during some shifts without receiving a meal break.
-Further, DEFENDANT fails to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period for some workdays in which these employees are required by DEFENDANT to work ten (10) hours of work.
-PLAINTIFF and other members of the CALIFORNIA CLASS therefore forfeit meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice.
+Further, DEFENDANT failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period for some workdays in which these employees were required by DEFENDANT to work ten (10) hours of work.
+PLAINTIFF and other members of the CALIFORNIA CLASS therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice.
+DEFENDANT failed to maintain adequate staffing levels while increasing the production levels for each employee at the busy airports they provided services for.